Dasharo/docs/docs/osf-trivia-list/dts.md

 4. Reproduce the problem.
 5. The logs will be sent automatically after exiting from the menu.

-**Warning**
+!!! tip

-There have been issues with sending logs.
-If the automatic log submission does not work, you can view and copy the logs manually from `/tmp/dts.log`, `/var/local/dts-err.log` and `/var/local/flashrom.log`.
+    If the automatic log submission does not work in your case, you can view and copy the logs manually from `/tmp/dts.log`, `/var/local/dts-err.log` and `/var/local/flashrom.log`.
+Then, you should provide the logs by email or via "Dasharo Premiere Support" Matrix channel.